mfrontz/i501-final/README.md

 The variables used in the data visualizations are set by the filter selections, so when the user changes a filter selection, the visualizations update automatically in real-time.

 In addition, there are dependencies among certain filters.
-For example, the choice of vaccine determines what choices are available for vaccine dose.
-The choice of vaccine dose affects what choices are available for the age checkpoints.
-So functions are used to dynamically update the choices of a "child" filter whenever its "parent" filter is changed.
+As one example, the choice of vaccine determines what choices are available for vaccine dose.
+So the filters include functions that dynamically update the available choices of a "child" filter whenever its "parent" filter is changed.

 ## Tools Used